LijingDK/pronunciation-accessment-whisper/README.md

 cd ${kaldi_path}/egs/speechocean/exp/ali_train
 zcat ali-phone.{1..25}.gz > ali-train-phone.txt
 ```
-Then, extract the GOP features from the intermediate files of the Kaldi GOP recipe run.

-1.All the data used in the experiment are stored in the directory.
-2.In order to better reproduce my experimental results, you can download the data set first, and then put the decompressed file directly under the 'pronunciation_whisper-main' main directory.
-3.Other files can remain unchanged, you can use it directly.
+Other files can remain unchanged, you can use it directly.
 ## Pronunciation Evaluation System
 1.Before running, you need to move the corresponding files of espnet2 to the directory corresponding to your 'espnet/espnet2' directory.
 ```